kjenike/panagram/README.md

 usage: panagram index [-h] <config.toml>
 ```
 See example config.toml file for more details on the layout.
 Must include paths to all of the fasta files and optionally any annotations in gff format.

+Currently genome IDs should only contain alphanumeric characters and underscores due to KMC requirements.

 # View